DeeraDigiSpoc/Kasidit0052/README.md

 ### Hi there 👋

-I'm Web, a gradated Robotics and AI Engineering student at KMITL and currently a Msc Artificial Intelligence student in The university of Edinburgh.
+I'm Web, a graduated Robotics and AI Engineering student at KMITL and currently a Msc Artificial Intelligence student in The university of Edinburgh.
 - 👯 I’m looking to collaborate on large scale data science project in various organization
 - 📫 How to reach me: [@Linkedin](https://www.linkedin.com/in/kasiditt/)